 |

-We leave in the late morning and take the road to Alba.
-On the way we come to a car accident which blocks the road.
-Cars try to get around and it is chaotic.
-We escape by driving through a muddy strip of gras between the two lanes.
-We manage at the third attempt to get through and sigh with relief.
+We left in the late morning and took the road to Alba.
+On the way, we came to a car accident, which blocked the road.
+Cars tried to get around and it was chaotic.
+We escaped by driving through a muddy strip of grass between the two lanes.
+We managed at the third attempt to get through and sighed with relief.
+It would have been very embarrassing to get stuck there.

-Alba welcomes us with sun and a free parking (44.703492, 8.028662).
-We stroll through town, buy some cheese and bread at the market and some little stores.
+Alba welcomed us with sun and a free parking (44.703492, 8.028662).
+We strolled through town, bought some cheese and bread at the market and some little stores.
 It’s a lovely town.

 |